paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/05.organization/05.Importing-content-from-previous-courses/docs.md

 ---
-title: 'Importing Content From A Previous Cohort'
+title: 'Importing Content From a Previous Cohort'
 taxonomy:
     category: docs
 ---